 Enroll a Child in The Imagination Library

-Every child in Tennessee, birth to age five, is eligible to receive high-quality, age appropriate books in the mail monthly at no cost to families.
-Enroll or update your address h
+Every child in Tennessee, from birth to age five, is eligible to receive high-quality, age-appropriate books in the mail monthly at no cost to families.
+Enroll or update your address here.

 If you are having difficulty obtaining child support for your child(ren) or wish to establish paternity of your child(ren), the Department of Human Services can help.
 The Child Support Program provides services that promote parental responsibility to meet the financial needs of children and their families.

 What is the VAoP?
 A simple legal process for an unmarried mother to establish paternity with the biological father.
 This process will allow the father’s name to be added to the birth certificate and if the parents choose, for the child to have his last name.